AlHogarty/CI_PP1_SP/README.md

 ## Page Content
 ### Home Page
 ![Home Page](/docs/features/pages-home.png)
-* The home page is the first page that the user will see and it also serves as the about section which will show the user the a brief introduction of the restraurant including 12 images below
+* The home page is the first page that the user will see and it also serves as the about section which will show the user the a brief introduction of the restraurant including a external youtube video on how to make sushi and 12 images below
 ### Menu Page
 ![Menu Page](/docs/features/pages-menu.png)
 * The menu page shows the user what is on the menu of the restaurant and consists of starters, mains and desserts.
 Each one of these sections has 4 dishes with a brief description and price